-Current F1 trainees who have not passed the PSA on 25th July 2017 or 10th October 2017 will have one further opportunity to retake the PSA on 11th March 2019 (1pm) and 13th May 2019 (1pm).
-Trainees joining the Foundation Programme in August 2019 who have not taken or not passed the PSA while at medical school will be expected to sit the test with their allocated foundation school on 4th September 2018.
+Current F1 trainees who did not pass the PSA on 4th September 2018 will have two further opportunities to retake the PSA on 11th March 2019 (1pm) and 13th May 2019 (1pm).
+Trainees joining the Foundation Programme in August 2019 who have not taken or not passed the PSA within two years of starting the programme will be expected to sit the test with their allocated foundation school on Tuesday 3rd September 2019 at 1pm.
 Two further opportunities to retake the PSA will take place in spring 2020.
 Your foundation school will contact you directly with details.

 The pass mark for the PSA is set using the Modified Angoff method of standard setting.
 The exact pass mark cannot be published before the test as adjustments may be required to take into account differences in difficulty across papers and also any issues with items identified after the test has been sat.